Monmouthshire and South Wales Coal Owners' Association: Before World War I

 In 1892 concern was expressed that the sliding scale, which had raised the men's wages by 60%, might be terminated by December, affecting 80,000 men in 200 collieries.

 In August–September 1893 the South Wales coal workers went on strike over a 25% wage reduction caused by the sliding scale linked to a fall in the price of coal.

 The strike seemed to be collapsing by 31 August 1893, when it was estimated that 60,000 miners were working, more than half the total.
 That day the Emergency Committee of the Coal Owners' Association published a statement saying collieries producing half the assured output of the Association were at work.

 With coal prices falling from the mid-1890s, D.A.
 Thomas campaigned for a cooperative organization that would treat the South Wales coalfield as a single enterprise and would regulate production and prices.
 Although owners who controlled 79.3% of output were willing to adopt Thomas's plan, as chairman of the Coal Owners Association Lewis ensured that it was rejected in 1896.
 The Welsh coal strike of 1898 began as an attempt by the colliers to remove the sliding scale.
 The strike quickly turned into a disastrous lockout which lasted for six months.
 In the end, the sliding scale stayed in place.
 After the strike, the South Wales Miners' Federation (SWMF) was founded in October 1898, with William Abraham (Mabon) as the first president.

 In 1889 the SWFM joined the newly formed Miners' Federation of Great Britain based in Newport, Wales.

-In 1907 the Association represented 80% of the output of the South Wales Coal Field, which then had 588 mines in operation and employed about 174,000 workmen.
+In 1907 the association represented 80% of the output of the South Wales Coal Field, which then had 588 mines in operation and employed about 174,000 workmen.

-The Eight Hours Day Act of 1908 limited working hours to eight hours, but since it excluding winding times the average bank-to-bank hours in the UK were in fact eight hours and thirty-nine minutes.
+The Coal Mines Regulation Act 1908 (8 Edw.
+7. c.
+57) limited working hours to eight hours, but since it excluding winding times the average bank-to-bank hours in the UK were in fact eight hours and thirty-nine minutes.
 The Coal Owners' Association published figures for many of the South Wales collieries that showed that bank-to-bank hours had been reduced from nine and a half to eight and a half hours.
 To partially offset the reduction, meal times had been cut by ten minutes.

-The 1908 Act allowed for an additional 60 hours to be worked annually over and above the eight hours daily, and the owners insisted on these hours being worked.
+The Coal Mines Regulation Act 1908 allowed for an additional 60 hours to be worked annually over and above the eight hours daily, and the owners insisted on these hours being worked.

-There was a strike in 1912 where the Coal Owners Association wanted troops sent into the Rhondda valley to suppress the disturbances.
+There was a strike in 1912 where the Coal Owners' Association wanted troops sent into the Rhondda valley to suppress the disturbances.
 Sir Charles Edward Troup (1857–1941) of the Home Office was reluctant to comply.